 Although this course is not to be taken as a personal skills training event, participants will end up honing their skills on the bike and realizing how much they didn't know about mountain biking.

-The Level 3 couse is longer in duration and requires an expert level of personal riding ability.
+The Level 3 couse requires an expert level of personal riding ability.
 All pre-requisites for this course will be strictly enforced with no exceptions.

 * Please note that, for all courses, refunds are not available if you fail the exam.
 Re-testing may not be immediately available.